kasrasehat/Image-Reconstruction-from-Brain-Activity-FMRI/README.md

 # Ideas:
 1- getting histogram of image from fmri signal
+2- using UNet to create image from fmri and vice versa model = torch.hub.load('mateuszbuda/brain-segmentation-pytorch', 'unet',
+    in_channels=1, out_channels=3, init_features=32, pretrained=True)
+3- changing fmri data into the shape of image

 # Best results till now:
-trainV1 which min-max normalization and gradient penalty with the parameter of 5 are used
+trainV1 which min-max normalization and gradient penalty with the parameter of 5 and batch size of 8 are used. also there are mse and wloss.